greendino2000/Robot-Arm/README.md

 **Q:** Why are their such complicated notes for the parts list?

-**A:** I have found that parts lists for open source electronics projects tend to be confusing with what parts to order.
+**A:** I have found that parts lists for open-source electronics projects tend to be confusing with what parts to order.

 ---